NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 It is good to keep your repo clean:

 - Keep the code and the indata separated; **Never** put data on ’git’.
-- Try to structure your files, so that it is easy to navigate the repo.
+- Try to structure your files into logical subfolders, so that it is easy to navigate the repo.
 - Add a README file, preferably in _markdown_-format_ (.md_) in the repo top level folder, that briefly explains the purpose and structure of the repo.
 This README will display on the web-page of the repo.